-I live in the middle of butt-freaking nowhere, and the only yarn that’s regularly stocked is Red Heart Super Saver.
-A lot of people in this area grew up with it and aren’t keen on trying anything else.
+I live in the middle of nowhere, and the only yarn that’s regularly stocked near me is Red Heart Super Saver.
+Many people in this area grew up with this yarn and aren’t keen on trying anything else.
 The bottom line is that most of the time I have to use Red Heart Super Saver, even if it's stiff and scratchy.

 I saw two types of advice when I was doing my research.
 One involved softening yarn before you ever stick your hook in it, and another had you softening the finished product.
 Me?
 I said, “Why not both?”

 So I did both—and it turned out great.

 Here’s what you do to fix up your yarn before you crochet with it: